makersdelite/Griasdi/README.md

 # GriasdiWinFormApp
-This is my conceptual idea of a MVVM based windows forms app:
+This is my conceptual idea of a MVVM based windows forms app, that does not reflect the "official" way at all:

 - a form does not consist of any custom code behind except automatically generated one by Visual Studio
 - a form reference is stored in a custom view object that is defined in a ViewBase class